Privacy statement – the Finnish Fair Corporation’s register of corporate customers

 4. Legal basis and purpose of processing personal data

-The legal basis for processing personal data in accordance with the EU General Data Protection Regulation is the controller’s justified interest (e.g., customer relationship, employment relationship, membership).
+The legal basis for processing personal data in accordance with the EU General Data Protection Regulation is the controller’s legitimate interest (e.g., customer relationship, employment relationship, membership).

 The purpose of processing personal data is to maintain contact with customers, maintain customer relationships, conduct marketing and profile customer data for sales and statistical purposes, as well as combining data to collect and generate data that is essential for the business.

 5. Contents of the register

-The data saved in the file is: the person’s name, position, company/organisation, contact details (phone number, email address, address), customer number, website addresses, IP address of the internet connection, IDs/profiles on social media services, location data, behaviour data, profiling data, information about services ordered and changes therein, invoicing information, information about visits to Messukeskus, registration codes, discount codes, other profiling information provided by the customer or information on the customer’s behaviour and other information related to the customer relationship and services ordered.
+The data saved in the file includes: the person’s name, position, company/organisation, contact details (phone number, email address, address), customer number, website addresses, IP address of the internet connection, IDs/profiles on social media services, location data, behaviour data, profiling data, information about services ordered and changes therein, invoicing information, information about visits to Messukeskus, registration codes, discount codes, other profiling information provided by the customer or information on the customer’s behaviour and other information related to the customer relationship and services ordered.
 In addition, the following may be saved in the data file: emails, chat discussions, phone conversations and other interaction with the representatives of Messukeskus.